DevertNet/bitcoin-predict-backend/README.md

 # Usage

 Fetch news into database.
 News will be fetched per day.
 Every API Request to the news api will be cached in the database.
-So this command can safly fired multiple times without run in api limitations.
+But not the actual day.
+So this command can safely fired multiple times without run in api limitations.
+Today:
 `./bin/console app:fetch-news`
+Specific range:
+`./bin/console app:fetch-news 2023-04-01 2023-01-01`

 Update the csv with domain popularity infos.
 This should be used after `app:fetch-news`.
 The command will put all domains from the fetched news in a csv and also fetch the simlarweb Global Rank.
 The simlarweb API will be only called once per domain.
 So you can safly fired multiple times.
 `./bin/console app:update-popularity-csv`

 Then rate the news for a given method.
 Several processes can be executed in parallel, as a random news item is always evaluated.
+Currently, the news that have not yet been rated are drawn randomly from the database as a list.
+However, this list is only drawn at the beginning and does not update itself.
+Therefore, the instances should be restarted regularly so that the lists are refreshed and if there are less than 1000 remainig news, only one instance should run.
 `./bin/console app:predict-rating-v1`
 `./bin/console app:predict-rating-v2`